Exzemoc/Exzemoc/README.md

   <h4>
     About me:

-    - Working at the factory
+    - Working at the factory 🛠️ ☢️

-    - That's all)
   </h4>